adityaradhak/adityaradhak/README.md

 - ⚡ Fun fact: ...
 -->

 Aspiring actuary with a B.S. in Mathematics and minor in Statistics from UC Irvine.
-I passed Exams P and FM and am actively searching for entry level roles.
+I have passed Exams P and FM and am actively searching for entry level roles.

 ---